University campus in California

 California network administrators earn significantly above national averages.

 The median annual wage for network and computer systems administrators nationally is $96,800 in May 2024, but California professionals consistently earn more (BLS OEWS May 2024).
 The San Jose-Sunnyvale-Santa Clara area leads with an average of $139,670, while San Francisco, Los Angeles, and San Diego metros also offer premium compensation.
-Entry-level positions typically start around $60,320 (10th percentile nationally), with experienced professionals earning $150,320 or more (90th percentile).
-California's higher salaries partially offset the elevated cost of living, particularly when combined with the state's robust benefits requirements.
+Entry-level positions start around $60,320 (10th percentile nationally), with experienced professionals earning $150,320 or more (90th percentile).
+California's higher salaries partially offset the elevated cost of living, particularly when combined with the state's strong benefits requirements.

 Salaries by Metro